 A dual ice maker in the freezer section of a refrigerator.

-In addition to in-the-door ice, a dual ice maker fridge will have an icemaker in the lower freezer compartment.
+A dual ice maker fridge will have an icemaker in the lower freezer compartment.
 Dual ice makers provide additional ice for parties, coolers and refreshments.
 A single ice maker will make about 3 pounds of ice per day, while a dual ice maker refrigerator will make about 6 pounds per day.
-So if you have a large family or entertain often, a refrigerator with dual ice makers can be a welcome appliance addition.
+So, if you have a large family or entertain often, a refrigerator with dual ice makers can be a welcome appliance addition.

 Specialty Ice Makers